Physiotherapy Treatment for Back Pain Relief in Delhi

 2. Intervertebral Disc Problems

 The discs between your vertebrae act as shock absorbers.
-When the outer fibrous ring (annulus fibrosus) weakens, the soft inner nucleus can bulge or herniate, pressing on nearby nerve roots – causing pain that can radiate down the leg (sciatica).
-A slipped disc vs a herniated disc are two commonly confused conditions β€” understanding the difference helps in choosing the right physiotherapy approach.
+When the outer fibrous ring weakens, the soft inner nucleus can bulge or herniate, pressing on nearby nerve roots — causing pain that radiates down the leg (sciatica).
+A slipped disc versus a herniated disc are two commonly confused conditions — understanding the difference matters for choosing the right physiotherapy approach.
+You can also explore our dedicated disc bulge physiotherapy in Delhi page for targeted treatment options.

 3. Facet Joint Dysfunction

 The small joints at the back of each vertebra, called facet joints, can become inflamed or develop osteoarthritic changes.
 This type of back pain is typically worse in the morning, eases with gentle movement, but returns with prolonged standing or sitting.
-At AlignBody, we frequently treat facet-related back pain with spinal mobilisation and targeted strengthening – with very good outcomes.
+At AlignBody, we treat facet-related back pain with spinal mobilisation and targeted strengthening — with very good outcomes.

 4. Poor Posture and Sedentary Lifestyle

-I have seen a dramatic rise in posture-related back pain over the last decade – directly linked to increased screen time and desk-based work.
+I have seen a dramatic rise in posture-related back pain over the last decade — directly linked to increased screen time and desk-based work.
 If you spend more than 6 hours a day sitting, your back is under chronic mechanical stress.
 Posture correction physiotherapy in Delhi is one of the most common reasons patients visit our clinic.
+For a deeper read, check out our guide on whether physiotherapy can fix bad posture.

 5. Psychological and Lifestyle Factors

 Research in pain neuroscience now tells us that chronic back pain is not purely structural.
-Factors like workplace stress, poor sleep, obesity, and anxiety amplify pain perception through central sensitisation β€” a process called the “pain wind-up effect.”
-Don’t let chronic pain hold you back – visit AlignBody’s chiropractic clinic in East Delhi for targeted, root-cause treatment by Dr. Richa Gupta.
+Factors like workplace stress, poor sleep, obesity, and anxiety amplify pain perception through central sensitisation — a process called the “pain wind-up effect.”
+If you are struggling with persistent back pain, our chiropractic clinic in East Delhi offers targeted, root-cause treatment by Dr. Richa Gupta.

-How Physiotherapy Helps Relieve Back Pain
+How Physiotherapy Helps Relieve Back Pain in Delhi

-1. Accurate Assessment is Everything
+1. Accurate Assessment First

 When a patient first comes to me with back pain at AlignBody’s East Delhi clinic, I spend the first 30–40 minutes understanding their full clinical picture — posture analysis, movement screening, neurological testing, muscle strength assessment, and palpation of the spine and surrounding soft tissues.
 No two back pain cases are identical, which is why a cookie-cutter approach never works.